 Without further ado, these are the top reasons you might have problems with vegetable and fruit seed germination!

-1. Germinating At The Correct Temperature
+Germinate At The Correct Temperature

 All vegetable and fruit seeds have a range of temperatures that they will germinate within.
 If you are outside of that range, germination can be difficult or impossible.

-Many people try to germinate their seeds next to a window or maybe a garage, which can often be far too cold for germination.
+Many people try to germinate their seeds next to a window or maybe in a garage, which can often be far too cold for germination.
 Or, they might use a heat mat and accidentally exceed the maximum seed germination temperatures.

 Provide The Correct Humidity

 Seeds, and more importantly seedlings, need some humidity to survive.
 When there’s an overall lack of humidity, the seedlings can quickly dry up.
 As a result, seedlings can experience a difficult time getting established.